webplatform/docs/css/properties/object-fit/index.md

 {{Page_Title}}
 {{Flags
+|State=Ready to Use
 |Checked_Out=No
 }}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
-{{Summary_Section|The ''object-fit'' property defines how content of a replaced element (e.g. a video or an image) is made to fit the dimensions of its containing box}}
+{{Summary_Section|The ''object-fit'' property defines how content of a replaced element (e.g., a video or an image) is made to fit the dimensions of its containing box}}
 {{CSS Property
 |Initial value=fill
 |Applies to=Replaced elements